arianne-hallgarth/bibleJournal/README.md

 This repo is designed to provide space to code a fullstack app.
 It contains node modules and folders for databases, routes, API requests and React components that'll use React Query.
 Let's get going!

+## Preface

+I am aiming on creating a bible journal, this is an on-going personal project.
+At the moment it can only delete an already listed verse.
+The goal is to be able to, Add, modify and write a journal relating to the verse that has been added.
+I am using Javascript, React, Knex and SQLite3 for database, HTML and CSS on this project.

 ## Setup

 ### 0. Cloning and installation